ThoR4X/RoomPlaner/README.md

 # RoomPlaner
 created by ThoR4X and licensed under GNU General Public License V3
 # Description:
-Manage your hotel rooms and guests on web
+Manage your hotel / motel / pension rooms and guests on web

 # Available languages by now:
 German